silverstripe/cwp/docs/en/02_Features/01_Solr_search/04_Default_search_index.md

 By default, a standard search index `CWP\Search\Solr\CwpSolrIndex` is included in the CWP search recipe.
 This includes basic configuration necessary for searching pages.

+This document aims to describe the CWP-specific configuration.
+More options on how to configure indexes are described in main [fulltextsearch module documentation](https://github.com/silverstripe/silverstripe-fulltextsearch/blob/master/docs/en/index.md).

 ```php
 namespace CWP\Search\Solr;